groupe-sii/sails-hook-orm-mongorito/README.md

 # sails-hook-orm-mongorito

-A Sails.js hook to override build-in Waterline ORM by Mongorito.
+A Sails.js hook to override built-in Waterline ORM by Mongorito.

 > **Important**
 >